 John Ford, Board Treasurer

 John Ford is the business manager at LCDS.
 A Certified Management Accountant, John served as the chief financial officer and controller for The Murry Companies for 18 years.
-He also serves as Chairman of The West Earl Township Board of Supervisors.
+He has served on the West Earl Township Board of Supervisors since 2003.
 He and his wife Carol have a daughter who graduated from LCDS in 2017.

 Erin Dimitriou Smith

-Erin Dimitriou Smith is an account manager with Mid-Atlantic Media Hub.
+Erin Dimitriou Smith is the owner of Triou Marketing, a Marketing/Advertising and Corporate Event Planning firm.
+She is also a part-time Professor and Program Director of Marketing.
 She lives in Lancaster with her husband and two young boys.
-Born and raised in Lancaster County, she has a passion for the area and for giving back to the community.
+Born and raised in Lancaster County, she has a passion for giving back and is engaged in several organizations that benefit her local community.